-The deduction is limited to 50% of the W-2 wages paid, or the sum of 25% of the wages plus 2.5% of depreciable basis.
+Owners of some pass-through entities will now receive a 20% deduction on qualified business income, effectively reducing their maximum effective tax rate from 39.6% in 2017 to 29.6% in 2018.
+The deduction may be limited to 50% of the W-2 wages paid, or the sum of 25% of the wages plus 2.5% of depreciable basis.
 There’s another plus for pass-throughs: they keep the deduction on entity-level state and local taxes.

+Interest expense deductibility is limited immediately, and it will get worse.
 For net interest expense that exceeds 30% of adjusted taxable income (ATI), deductibility has been limited.
 Through 2021, ATI is computed without accounting for depreciation, amortization or depletion, but beginning in 2022 those items are included.
 This could decrease your ATI, and thus limit your interest expense deductibility further.

 Highly leveraged portfolio companies should take note and address this issue strategically.
 A capital strategy relying on more equity and less debt may be advisable.

 Opportunity zones could present a strategic opportunity for investment funds.

 The new opportunity zone program gives investors in certain economically distressed communities the opportunity to defer tax capital gains.
 You can create funds to seed new business, provide capital in order to expand existing businesses or invest in real estate development.
 The longer you hold the property, the greater the benefit.
 If you defer your gains on opportunity zone investments for 10 years, you’ll pay no tax on the appreciation of your investment.